Pont Cardinet station (Paris Metro): Platforms

-The station has a floor area of 4,290 m2, a length of 120.5 m and a width of 20.65 m.
-It's platforms are located at a depth of 20 meters.
+The station has a floor area of 4,290 m^{2}, a length of 120.5 m and a width of 20.65 m.
+Its platforms are located at a depth of 20 meters.
 The furniture is of the Akiko style, pale blue in colour.

 Other connections

-The station is a few dozen meters from the Gare Pont-Cardinet, which is the first station after Gare Saint-Lazare towards the western suburbs and the only station that is not served by the RER or mainline trains.
+The station is a few dozen meters from the Gare de Pont Cardinet, which is the first station after Gare Saint-Lazare towards the western suburbs and the only station that is not served by the RER or mainline trains.
 It is served by trains of line L of the Transilien, group II, from Gare Saint-Lazare to Gare Versailles-Rive-Droite, and group III, from Nanterre-Université station to Maisons-Laffitte station and the Cergy-le-Haut station.
 Access between station and the metro is via an external sidewalk.

 The station connects with the RATP Bus Network, lines 31, 66 and 94 as well as with line 28 extended from Gare Saint-Lazare to Porte de Clichy.